-Who Is Included in Oregon’s Unemployment Rate Calculation?June 5, 2017 The unemployment rate is a general measure of labor market conditions in a geographical area.
+Who Is Included in Oregon’s Unemployment Rate Calculation?August 1, 2018 The unemployment rate is a general measure of labor market conditions in a geographical area.
 This article focuses on the specific components of the civilian noninstitutional population (CNP) included in and excluded from the definition of the unemployment rate.
 These segments of the population are defined by the Bureau of Labor Statistics (BLS).

 Who’s Factored into the Unemployment Rate Calculation?